QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures

 where $\rho_\theta$ and $\mf L$ are defined as in Fig.~\ref{fig:gen_str} and $\dot\rho_\theta$ is created from $\rho_\theta$ using the Leibniz (chain) rule.
 Then the function optimizes the above pre-QFI over each variable node one by one in a typical \acs{ISS} manner.

-In Sec.~\ref{sec:qmtensor} we explain the class of QMetro++ tensors (placed in \texttt{qmtensor} folder, see Fig.~\ref{fig:scheme}) which are the building blocks of strategies.
-Then in Sec.~\ref{sec:collisional} we show how such strategy can be created using the example of collisional metrological model.
+In Sec.~\ref{sec:qmtensor} we explain the classes of QMetro++ tensors (placed in \texttt{qmtensor} folder, see Fig.~\ref{fig:scheme}) which are the building blocks of strategies.
+Then in Sec.~\ref{sec:collisional} we show how such a strategy can be created using the example of the collisional metrological model.